kennethwang14/kennethwang14.github.io/_posts/portfolio/2014-08-10-graymatterphotography.md

 shortDescription: "This is a photography portfolio website designed with a focus on a clean and sleek feel."

-technologies: "HTML5/CSS3, WordPress, Javascript, jQuery"
+technologies: "HTML5/CSS3, WordPress, JavaScript, jQuery"

 testimonial: "I hired Kenneth to redesign my photography portfolio and am very satisfied with the result!
 He managed to create a very nice looking design and helped me upload it to my web server within a day!
 I'll probably hire him again in the future :)"
 testimonialAuthor: "Charley Scott"